 Lum Farm LLC is located on the historic Coffelt Farm Preserve and incorporates neighboring pastures.
+We've been located on Coffelt Preserve since 2019, and in 2022 received the 10-year lease through the Land Bank.
 We work together with the county and landowners to improve pastures and forestland through sustainable grazing practices.
 We raise a diverse assortment of Dexter cattle, pastured lamb, goat, pork and poultry, all harvested on site and USDA certified.

 In the farm stand you’ll find meats, cheese and eggs, seasonal fruits and vegetables, sheepskins and goatskins, wool products and more.
 All products have been grown, tended and harvested on our farm.
 We are honored to be featured at many island restaurants, and proud to be able to make regular contributions to the Orcas Island Food Bank.

 To help ensure a future of local agriculture, the Land Bank purchased Coffelt Farm on Orcas Island.
 The 185 acres spans Crow Valley, encompassing an expanse of scenic open-space, habitat resources, and productive agricultural land.
 In 1995, Vern and Sidney Coffelt worked with the Land Bank to place a conservation easement on their farm to limit development and protect special features of the land.
 The easement was an important step, but it did not ensure that future landowners would continue to farm the property.
 After 60 years of working the land, and with a conviction that it must be made available to future generations of farmers, the Coffelts sold the bulk of the farm to the Land Bank in 2008.
 Ten acres remain privately owned under the conservation easement.
 The terms of the easement allow for one residential dwelling and protect farm fields and views.